agattu1/Ubiquitous-Computing/README.md

 independently and without supervision, scenarios may arise where the wheelchair becomes immobilized.
-Given that such incidents can also involve the user’s phone being inaccessible, there arises a pressing need for a sophisticated system capable of promptly detecting and alerting emergency contacts in such precarious situations.
+Given that such incidents can also involve the user’s phone being inaccessible, there arises a pressing need for a sophisticated system capable of promptly detecting and alerting emergency contacts in such precarious situations.
 Our study introduces a modular, multisensory, seamlessly integrated, and assistive device designed specifically for the mobility-impaired audience— a wheelchair crash detection and service system.
 The presented system essentially is a planet of two overarching parts: system implementation and user-interface.
-The system implementation section comprises of four subsidiaries, each equipped with defining sensors, control elements, buzzers, displays, speakers, and transducers.
+The system implementation section comprises of four subsidiaries, each equipped with defining sensors, control elements, buzzers, displays, speakers, and transducers.
 A notable feature of the system implementation is the focus on sensor-based context awareness, motivated by integrating